dsanchor/codemotion2025/README.md

 ### python

 - Installation of required packages and setup of the configuration.
 [Set up](python/sk-mcp.ipynb#packages-and-configurations)
 - [Travel Agent with MCP](python/sk-mcp.ipynb#travel-agent-with-mcp): An example of using Semantic Kernel with MCP plugins (Airbnb and Ticketmaster) as tools for travel planning.
+For the `ticketmaster` mcp server, you need to set up the API key in the `.env` file.
+You can get one at the [Ticketmaster Developer Portal](https://developer.ticketmaster.com/).